Widen/widen.github.io/open-source.md

 ## What can I release as open-source?

-Ensure your project will not contain any proprietary information related to the core business functionality of Widen.
+Your project shall not contain any proprietary information related to the core business functionality of Widen.

 - Examples of good things to open source: